Digital Nomad travel gear review – Part 2

 After washing, merino wool dries quickly.
 The nomad can wash his or her socks in the evening and rest assured they will be dry the next morning.
 This was the case with my socks (about $18 a pair) from Darn Tough Vermont, which are guaranteed for life.
 (You can see their superb ratings on Amazon).

 Of course, the same principle applies to merino T-shirts.
 They dry overnight and don’t have to be washed as frequently as cotton or other material.
 And as alluded to above, wearing them several days in a row won’t result in your emitting an offensive odor.
-(Note also in Europe I found people don’t seem to care if you wear the same shirt or pants two days in a row!)
+(Note also overseas, I found people don’t seem to care if you wear the same shirt or pants two days in a row!)

 A merino t-shirt for a digital nomad is pro forma